Fall events in Miami

 Feel like the belle of the ball at one of Miami’s most glamorous affairs.
 This year’s spectacular “Rock Your Rococo”- themed evening begins with a red-carpet photo op, followed by cocktails in the courtyard and a lavish dinner on the terrace overlooking Biscayne Bay.
 Bonus: Proceeds from the hefty ticket price go toward preserving and protecting the historic property.

 This renowned HIV/AIDS benefit, which celebrated its 30th anniversary in 2014, attracts an estimated 12,000 people for a week of events and parties.
 Highlights include the legendary White Party itself and the Muscle Beach open-air dance party bash (dress code: swimsuits and shorts).
 Expect DJs and gay celebs aplenty.

-Art Basel, which stages three major fairs each year—in Hong Kong, Basel and Miami Beach—focuses on modern and contemporary art and puts more than 250 galleries and 4,000 artists from across the globe in front of the art world’s top curators, museums and collectors.
+Art Basel, which stages three major fairs each year—in Hong Kong, Basel and Miami Beach—focuses on modern and contemporary art and puts more than 200 leading galleries and 4,000 artists from across the globe in front of the art world’s top curators, museums and collectors.
 The weekend of Art Basel has become a major draw for Miami, with parties, satellite fairs and major events being held in conjunction with the show—have fun celebrity-spotting.